Skip to content

 What happens if you drink bleach?

 When lower concentration household bleach is swallowed, irritation of the mouth, throat, and gastrointestinal tract can occur.
 This can result in nausea, vomiting, and abdominal pain.
 Consumption of concentrated bleach products can lead to permanent gastrointestinal damage and may result in death.
-If someone swallows bleach, get help online with webPOISONCONTROL or call Poison Control immediately at 1-800-222-1222.
+If someone swallows bleach, use the webPOISONCONTROL® online tool to get help, or call your poison center at 1-800-222-1222.

 Are bleach baths good for you?